Gilbert House Fellowship #367: 1 Chronicles 11–12; Psalms 133, 106

 TRAVEL WITH US TO TURKEY!
 Join us and our special guests Dr. Judd Burton and Dr. Aaron Judkins as we visit the churches of Revelation, Göbekli Tepe, Abraham’s home town Harran, the “Gates of Hell,” Mount Nemrut, and much more.
 Dates are October 17–November 3, 2023.
 More information is available at GilbertHouse.org/travel.

 Get our free app!
 It connects you to these studies plus our weekly video programs Unraveling Revelation and A View from the Bunker.
 Best of all, it bypasses the gatekeepers of Big Tech!
 The app is available for iOS, Android, Roku, and Apple TV.
-Links to the app stores are at www.gilberthouse.org/app/.
+Links to the app stores are at GilbertHouse.org/app.

 Video on demand of our best teachings!
 Stream presentations and teachings based on our research at our new video on demand site!

-Click here for the complete archive of our New Testament Bible studies to date, and click here for the Old Testament studies to date.
+Click here for the complete archive of our New Testament Bible studies to date, click here for the Old Testament studies to date, and click here for our studies of the Book of 1 Enoch to date.
 Or go to www.spreaker.com/show/gilbert-house-fellowship for all of the audio.

 Leave a Reply